couchbaselabs/node-ottoman/docusaurus/docs/advanced/transactions.md

 ### Configuration

-The default configuration should be appropriate for most use-cases.
+The default configuration should be appropriate for most use cases.
 Transactions can optionally be globally configured when configuring the Cluster.
-For example, if you want to change the level of durability which must be attained, this can be configured as part of the connect options:
+For example, if you want to change the level of durability which that be attained, this can be configured as part of the connect options:

 ```typescript